-In this litigation, Atticus sought a declaration that it has the right to present the Sorkin play in non-first-class performances.
-See Dkt.
-No. 1, at 12-13.
+In separate litigation in the Southern District of New York, Atticus sought a declaration that it has the right to present the Sorkin play in nonfirst-class performances.
+See Atticus LLC v.
+Dramatic Publ'g Co., No. 1:22-cv-10147-DLC (S.D.N.Y. filed Nov.
+30, 2022).
 Atticus argued that the termination of Lee's grant to Dramatic caused all rights previously granted to Dramatic to revert to Lee.
-As a result, Atticus argued that Lee regained the right to authorize new derivative works based on To Kill a Mockingbird for the kinds of performances described in the grant, and the derivative-work limitation preserved only Dramatic's ability to continue exploiting the play that it had previously created.
+As a result, Atticus argued that Lee regained the right to authorize new derivative works based on To Kill a Mockingbird for the kinds of performances described in the grant, and the derivativework limitation preserved only Dramatic's ability to continue exploiting Dramatic's own existing play.

-The district court "readily conclude[d]" that Dramatic does not retain a right to preclude new derivative works based on the novel for the kinds of performances at issue.
-Dkt.
-No. 65, at 15.
-The Court noted that the Copyright Act expressly provides that "exclusive" grants may be terminated.
-Id. at 16 (quoting 17 U.S.C. § 304(c)).
-The limitation regarding pre-existing derivative works, the Court explained, merely "permits a grantee to continue to 'utilize' derivative works created during the term of the license without the threat of litigation from the author."
-Id.
-And the court rejected Dramatic's argument that exclusivity is a "term[]" of use preserved under the derivative-work limitation, reasoning that "[s]uch a reading would thwart the plain language of the Copyright Act, rendering any exclusive license interminable."
-Id. at 18.
-In later orders, the court rejected other arguments that Dramatic raised against Atticus's claim and entered judgment in favor of Atticus.
-See Dkt.
-Nos.
-87, 88, 100.
+The district court for the Southern District of New York "readily conclude[d]" that Dramatic does not retain a right to preclude new derivative works based on the novel for the kinds of performances at issue.
+Atticus LLC v.
+Dramatic Publ'g Co., No. 1:22-cv-10147-DLC, 2023 WL 3135745, at 5 (S.D.N.Y.
+Apr.
+27, 2023).
+The court noted that the Copyright Act expressly provides that "exclusive" grants may be terminated.
+Id. (emphasis omitted) (quoting 17 U.S.C. § 304(c)).
+The limitation regarding pre-existing derivative works, the court explained, merely "permits a grantee to continue to 'utilize' derivative works created during the term of the license without the threat of litigation from the author."
+Id. at 6.
+And the court rejected Dramatic's argument that exclusivity is a "'term[]'" of use preserved under the derivative-work limitation, reasoning that "[s]uch a reading would thwart the plain language of the Copyright Act, rendering any exclusive license interminable."
+Id. at 7 (emphasis omitted) (quoting 17 U.S.C. § 304(c)(6)(A)).
+Dramatic appealed.
+The appeal has been briefed and argued and is pending before the Second Circuit.
+See Atticus LLC v.
+Dramatic Publ'g Co., No. 23-1226 (2d Cir. argued Oct.
+21, 2024).
+As noted above, the government has submitted an amicus brief in that case substantially similar to the brief we are filing here.
+See supra p.
+2 n.1.